dettogatto/elementor-super-cat/README.md

 This widget is identical to a normal Elementor Button except you can place received GET and POST parameters in the link field

-## Video CTA

-This widget is similar to the built-in Elementor Video Widget, but it gives you the ability to show a Call to Action overlayed to the paused video and to open a Popup or a link at the chosen end-time of video.

 ---